-It can be difficult watching a friend struggle with drug addiction, knowing what to do, and what to say can make even natural conversations feel forced and awkward.
-Trying to help your friend may leave them feeling emotional, and it may make you feel drained too.
+It can be difficult to watch a friend struggle with drug addiction.
+Knowing what to do and what to say can make even natural conversations feel forced and awkward.
+Trying to help your friend may leave them feeling emotional, making you feel drained.
 Talking about addiction, and sharing problems regarding addiction is one of the most difficult things to do.
-The impact addiction has on a person’s life, wellbeing and outlook cannot be underestimated.
+The impact addiction has on a person’s life, well-being and outlook cannot be underestimated.
 The most important thing to remember is that addiction can be overcome, your friend can be helped, and they can work towards living a normal, clean, and healthy life in time.

 Ways To Help A Friend Who Has An Addiction